Yanhuanjin/JDFTx_scripts/README.md

 # JDFTx_scripts
-Some scripts to create the input file for JDFTx: Using the POSCAR or .xsd
+Scripts to create the input file for JDFTx: Using the POSCAR or .xsd

 ## Introdution

-This project is created for those who are familiar with VASP but new to use JDFTx.
-The only needed file is "POSCAR" or ".xsd" file, and the scripts package can generate JDFTx input files.
+This project is created for those who are familiar with VASP but new to JDFTx.
+The only needed file is "POSCAR" or ".xsd" file, and this scripts package can generate JDFTx input files automatically.

 ## Decompression